Computational & Data Sciences (Interdisciplinary PhD)

 PhD in Computational & Data Sciences

-Upon joining the PhD program, each student is assigned an initial adviser from the DCDS faculty.
-This adviser meets with the student to assess their background and to advise them on course selection.
-Immediately prior to each fall semester, DCDS faculty conduct a “boot camp” in mathematics, statistics and programming to help bring incoming students up to the level needed to succeed in the initial course work and the program.
+Upon joining the PhD program, each student is assigned an initial advisor from the DCDS faculty.
+This advisor meets with the student to assess their background and to advise them on course selection.

 All students complete a common core curriculum as well as a domain depth requirement in a social science area.
 The focus of the first year is on acquiring a common set of tools and an understanding of the ranges and types of problems students may work on as they progress through the program.
 The entire incoming cohort takes a unique two-semester seminar sequence solely for DCDS students, which includes both general topics and a series of data-driven dives into the types of research questions that may be encountered in each of the domain areas.